When to Circulate Air in Car: Essential Guide

 What is the difference between fresh air and recirculate in a car?

-Fresh air pulls air from outside your car into the cabin, while recirculate traps the air already inside the cabin and cycles it through the climate control system.
+Fresh air pulls air from outside the car into the cabin through vents near the windshield, while recirculate closes those outside vents and cycles the air already inside the cabin through the climate control system instead.

 Is it bad to always use the recirculate setting?

-Yes, it can be.
-Always using recirculate can lead to stale air, increased CO2 levels which can cause drowsiness, and potential fogging on windows due to
+Yes.
+Always using recirculate can lead to stale air, increased CO2 levels which can cause drowsiness, and window fogging from trapped moisture.
+Switch to fresh air for 10-15 minutes every hour or two to refresh the cabin air.

 Similar Posts